KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 ### Implications
-The method developed here does not fit the definitions of forward kinematics nor inverse kinematics in that it
+The method developed here does not fit the traditional definitions of forward kinematics nor inverse kinematics.
+The method takes a kinematic approach to achieve desired vector directions in the chain, which resembles the aim of inverse kinematics, however we do not specify target joint orientations.
+The method uses a modified form of forward kinematics to propagate joint Euler axis-angle solution spaces downchain.
+This approach allows for the generation of all possible solutions for kinematic chain mapping, and allows for joint constraints to be applied (i.e. joint ranges of motion).

+The full code is available [here](https://github.com/KevGildea/RotationTheory/blob/main/Kinematic-Chain-Mapping/Kinematic-Chain-Mapping.py).